rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

         merge_sort(str::eq, ~["not_implicitly_copyable"])
     }

-In this example, `merge_sort` will copy the elements of the vector during sorting, and strings may not be copied without writing `copy`.
+In this example, `merge_sort` will copy the elements of the vector during sorting, but strings may not be copied without writing `copy` (because they are unique types and copying them involves allocation).
+In this situation rustc currently emits a warning.
 As there is no language-level mechanism yet to authorize the copy, sometimes you just have to turn the warning off.

 Note that the current syntax for disabling warnings by prefixing "no_" to the naming of the warning is confusing and will change.

 The warnings (and their default setting) understood by rustc are: